ankschoubey/old-blog/_posts/philosophy/core-values/discipline/2023-06-06-v1-make-yourself-do-it.md

 ---
 layout: post
 comments: true
-description:
+description: How do you exercise discipline?
+What stops it?
+It's emotions.
+How do you overcome your emotions and short-term impulses?
 categories: [philosophical, non-technical, discipline]
 last_modified_at: 2023-06-06T20:52:08.052481
 permalink: /v1/make-yourself-do-it/
 title: Make yourself do it
 last-modified-purpose:
 image: /images/v1-make-yourself-do-it.jpg
+read-this-when: When you just want to get work done without anything stopping you.
 ---

 All of our problems are emotional problems.
 Logical problems are solved easily.
 The emotional problem is how we feel.

-We seek books that tell us the exact same thing in a different way that eases how we feel. i.e. how we feel impacts us.
+We seek books that tell us the same thing in a different way that eases how we feel. i.e. how we feel impacts us.

 **We need a strong why to do things**.
 And here may be some ways to ease your emotions to do it.